MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 ms.author: painbar
 ms.topic: conceptual
 ms.custom:
-ms.date: 08/15/2024
+ms.date: 08/22/2024
 ---

 # Workspace identity

 A Fabric workspace identity is an automatically managed service principal that can be associated with a Fabric workspace.
 Fabric workspaces with a workspace identity can securely read or write to firewall-enabled Azure Data Lake Storage Gen2 accounts through [trusted workspace access](../security/security-trusted-workspace-access.md) for OneLake shortcuts.
-In the future, Fabric items will be able to use the identity when connecting to resources that support Microsoft Entra authentication.
-Fabric will use workspace identities to obtain Microsoft Entra tokens without the customer having to manage any credentials.
+Fabric items can use the identity when connecting to resources that support Microsoft Entra authentication.
+Fabric uses workspace identities to obtain Microsoft Entra tokens without the customer having to manage any credentials.

 Workspace identities can be created in the workspace settings of workspaces that are associated with a Fabric capacity.
 A workspace identity is automatically assigned the workspace contributor role and has access to workspace items.

 When you create a workspace identity, Fabric creates a service principal in Microsoft Entra ID to represent the identity.
 An accompanying app registration is also created.
 Fabric automatically manages the credentials associated with workspace identities, thereby preventing credential leaks and downtime due to improper credential handling.

 > [!NOTE]
 > Fabric workspace identity is **generally available**.
-You can create a workspace identity in any Fabric F SKU capacity.
-For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).
+You can create a workspace identity in any workspace except My workspaces.

 While Fabric workspace identities share some similarities with Azure managed identities, their lifecycle, administration, and governance are different.
 A workspace identity has an independent lifecycle that is managed entirely in Fabric.
 A Fabric workspace can optionally be associated with an identity.
 When the workspace is deleted, the identity gets deleted.
 The name of the workspace identity is always the same as the name of the workspace it's associated with.

 ## Create and manage a workspace identity

 You must be a workspace admin to be able to create and manage a workspace identity.
-The workspace you're creating the identity for must be associated with a Fabric F SKU capacity.
+The workspace you're creating the identity for can't be a My Workspace.
 1. Navigate to the workspace and open the workspace settings.
 1. Select the **Workspace identity** tab.
 1. Select the **+ Workspace identity** button.